 Being a small town, Indian Lake Estates does not have a public transit system used by locals to get to and from work.

-In terms of college education, Indian Lake Estates ranks among the least educated cities in the nation, as only 4.46% of people over 25 have a bachelor's degree or advanced degree.
+Indian Lake Estates ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.46% of people over 25 have a college degree.

 The per capita income in Indian Lake Estates in 2022 was $27,135, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $108,540 for a family of four.
 However, Indian Lake Estates contains both very wealthy and poor people as well.